What sort of counselling/psychotherapy do you practice?

 How do I know you are bona fide?

 It is common sense to consult a practitioner who is properly registered with a respected and established ethical organisation.
-I am registered with the BACP - The British Association for Counselling and Psychotherapy - and work to its strict ethical code.
+I am registered with and accredited by the BACP - The British Association for Counselling and Psychotherapy.
+It is my professional body and I work to its strict ethical code.

 Can I miss sessions?